ninja-way/pc-store/README.md

 {"id":1,"name":"Pro gaming ASUS","cpu":"Core i3-10100f","videocard":"RTX 2060s",
   "ram":16,"data_storage":"hdd 1tb","added_at":"2023-01-29T16:38:50.550613Z","price":17999}
 ```
+Return `400 Bad Request` if id is invalid.
 Return `404 Not Found` if there is no record with this `id`.

 ---